3270 Extended Data Stream

 highlighting attributes of Default (x'00' - use value from the Field

-Attribute, or unhighlighted if none), Blinking (x'F1'), Reverse video
+Attribute, or unhighlighted if none), Blinking (x'F1'), Reverse

 (x'F2') and Underscore